-- 5.4.1 Safeguard the pedestrians at all times.
-Do not drive carrier in a manner that would endanger anyone. - 5.4.2 Riding on the carrier by persons other than the operator is authorized only on personnel seat(s) provided by the manufacturer.
-All parts of the body shall remain within the plan view outline of the carrier. - 5.4.3 When a carrier is to be left unattended, stop carrier, apply the parking brake, stop the engine or turn off power, turn off the control or ignition circuit, and remove the key if provided.
-Block the wheels if machine is on an incline.
+- (a) Safeguard the pedestrians at all times.
+Do not drive carrier in a manner that would endanger anyone. - (b) Riding on the carrier by persons other than the operator is authorized only when personnel seat(s) are provided.
+Do not put any part of the body outside the outer perimeter of the carrier. - (c) When a Personnel or Burden Carrier is left unattended, stop carrier, place directional controls in neutral, apply the parking brake, stop the engine or turn off power, turn off the control or ignition circuit, remove the key if provided, and block the wheels if machine is on an incline.

-OPERATING RESPONSIBILITIES continued ANSI B56.8-1988
+OPERATING RESPONSIBILITIES continued ANSI B56.8-1981